lagmoellertim/pythagoras-tree-fractal/README.md

 ```python3
 generator = TreeFractal()
 ```
-You can specify the width, height, base_length and background_color, as seen in the code documentation
+You can specify the width, height, base_length, background_color, offset_x and offset_y as seen in the code documentation

 ### Generate a Tree

 ```python3
 generator.generate()
 ```
-You can choose the depth, background color and a style generation function, as seen in the code documentation
+You can choose the depth, background color, a style generation function, angle and mirror as seen in the code documentation

 ### Custom style generation function